 SBSN 330.
-Health Alterations I (3) Evidence-based nursing practice with adults experiencing health alterations, moving from simple to complex states of health and levels of care.
-Prerequisites: SBSN 310, 320P, 325P.
-Prerequisite or Corequisite: SBSN 375.
-Corequisite: SBSN 330P or SBSN 331P.
+Health Alterations I (6) Evidence-based nursing practice with adults experiencing health alterations, moving from simple to complex states of health and levels of care.
+Prerequisites: SBSN 308 or SBIO 370, SBSN 310, 320P, 325P.
+Prerequisite or Corequisite: SBSN 330P/331P, 375.

 SBSN 330P.
-Health Alterations I Practicum (3) Implementation of evidence-based nursing practice, progressing in complexity, in a variety of settings with adults experiencing health alterations.
-Six practicum hours per week.
+Health Alterations I Practicum (0) Implementation of evidence-based nursing practice, progressing in complexity, in a variety of settings with adults experiencing health alterations.
+A minimum of 84 practicum hours required.
 Corequisite: SBSN 330.

 SBSN 331P.
-International Health Alterations I Practicum (3) Implementation of evidence-based nursing practice, progressing in complexity, in an international setting with adults experiencing health alterations.
-Six practicum hours per week.
+International Health Alterations I Practicum (0) Implementation of evidence-based nursing practice, progressing in complexity, in an international setting with adults experiencing health alterations.
+A minimum of 84 practicum hours required.
 Language course preparation may be required.
 Corequisite: SBSN 330.

 SBSN 340.
-Nursing of Childbearing Families and Women's Health (3) Evidence-based nursing practice for women and parent-newborn dyad.
+Nursing of Childbearing Families and Women's Health (5) Evidence-based nursing practice for women and parent-newborn dyad.
 Focus is on nursing interventions that promote, maintain and restore health of well and high-risk families during the childbearing process and women's health throughout the life span.
-Prerequisites: SBSN 301, 306, 310, 320P, 325P; Corequisite: SBSN 340P or SBSN 341P.
+Prerequisites: SBSN 306, SBSN 308 or SBIO 308, SBSN 310, SBSN 320P, SBSN 325P; Corequisite: SBSN 340P or SBSN 341P.

 SBSN 340P.
-Nursing of Childbearing Families and Women's Health Practicum (2) Implementation of concepts and skills to provide for families throughout the childbearing process and women throughout their life span.
+Nursing of Childbearing Families and Women's Health Practicum (0) Implementation of concepts and skills to provide for families throughout the childbearing process and women throughout their life span.
 Practica are in traditional and non-traditional facilities.
-Four practicum hours per week.
+A minimum of 56 practicum hours required.
 Corequisite: SBSN 340.

 SBSN 341P.
-International Nursing of Childbearing Families and Women's Health Practicum (2) Implementation of concepts and skills to provide for families throughout the childbearing process and women throughout their life span in an international setting.
-Four practicum hours per week.
+International Nursing of Childbearing Families and Women's Health Practicum (0) Implementation of concepts and skills to provide for families throughout the childbearing process and women throughout their life span in an international setting.
+A minimum of 56 practicum hours required.
 Language course preparation may be required.
 Corequisite: SBSN 340.